And we thought we had it nailed...

 4. Use whole spices and grind them yourself

 They’ll have so much more flavour.
 Plus you don’t need a spice grinder; go caveman style with a pestle and mortar instead, and you can whip up this fragrant Nepalese curry in no time.

-… before you add chopped tomatoes, coconut milk or stock.
+Do this before you add the chopped tomatoes, coconut milk or stock.
 Keep a beady eye on them though: burnt and bitter spices means starting again.

 6. Add garam masala towards the end of your cooking